Ristellise/Lynette-Bishop/README.md

 ## Development

 - Feel free to PR.
-- Main development will be based on my requirements.
+- Main development will revolve on my needs.
 If you want X feature, you might need to wait.

 ## FAQ

 Q: On the topic of black/white/allow/deny lists...
-A: I wished you didn't bring it up, anyway deal with it.
+A: I wished you didn't bring it up.
+Anyway, deal with it.
 It's the same deal with master/slave branches.
 It feels stupid.

 ## Thanks